nextflow-io/nextflow/README.md

 *Nextflow* provides an abstraction between the pipeline functional logic and the underlying processing system.

-This makes possibile to write your pipeline once and have it running on your computer and cluster resource managers by different vendors without modifying it.
+Thus it is possibile to write your pipeline once and have it running on your computer or any cluster resource manager without modifying it.

-Currently are supported the following clusters:
+Currently the following clusters are supported:

   + Oracle Grid Engine (SGE)
   + SLURM (beta)